rikhuijzer/phd-thesis/chapters/discussion.typ

 #avoid_indent()
 We investigated whether it is possible to predict who will drop out from special forces selection.
 To do so, we gathered data to compare special forces operators with the general population, and special forces dropouts with graduates on personality traits, see Chapter 2.
-We found that successful recruits and operators are typically less neurotic and more conscientious than dropouts compared to the general population.
+We found that successful recruits and operators are typically less neurotic and more conscientious when compared to respectively the general population and dropouts.
 These results were in line with previous research in high-stakes contexts @mcdonald1990training @lee2011prospective @campbell2010meta @braun1994personality.
 However, although we found effects in the expected directions for the dropout versus graduate comparison, they were not significant and had small to medium effect sizes.

-These small effect sizes make it difficult to predict who will drop out.
+These small effect sizes made it difficult to predict who will drop out on personality only.
 As other researchers put it:
 The traditional focus on explanations has led to intricate theories that have little (or unknown) ability to predict future behaviors @yarkoni2017choosing.
 Maybe this is like a car being judged on speed alone.
 For a while this could lead to better cars, but at some point, manufacturers will ignore other important factors such as comfort.
 With this in mind, we continued this thesis by being more focused on predictive performance.
-Note that solely aiming on good predictions (or comfort) does not solve all problems either.
+Note that solely aiming at good predictions (or comfort) does not solve all problems either.
 Too much focus on prediction could lead to intricate models that may lead to unsafe, unfair, or unreliable predictions @doshi2017towards @barredo2020explainable.
 For example, to explain how a model can be unfair or unreliable, suppose we only focus on predictive performance and the model decides to filter out all individuals born in October.
 The model does this because it has seen that individuals born in October are more likely to drop out.